Wednesday, 11 April 2012

 We stopped at the Bega Cheese factory (in a town called Bega).
 Bega is a famous Australian cheese brand with a lot of history in this area.

 Then we headed on to our final destination Eden.
 There was some bad weather between Bega and Eden as you can see from these photos that were taken only 3 hours apart.
 It was explained to us later that being right on the "corner" of Australia, this is where the weather changes.
 Gabo Island is just off the coast and has been the scene of a lot of shipwrecks over the years.
-Fortunately we had booked a motel for the night so we didn't have to camp in this!
-But the next day the weather was perfect again.

 So that's about it - on the way back we stopped at this place called Camel Rock see if you can work out why it's called Camel Rock!